 This course gives students the opportunity to engage in policy advocacy to improve the resources and opportunities for marginalized groups of people within their own communities.
 Students will learn the skills, tasks, and competencies that are needed to bring about policy changes.

-Motivational Interviewing for Addictive Behaviors
+Motivational Interviewing for Addictive Behaviors (3 cr)

 This course presents the theoretical basis of motivational interviewing (MI), the principles of this counseling approach, and the key strategies for promoting the behavior change process.
+Students apply and demonstrate skills.